sustained/naito.js/README.md

 When the Naito saw that the fruit of the `Array.prototype.reduce` was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, Naito, who was with her, and he ate it.

-Then the eyes of both of them were opened, and they realized the standard library was naked; so they sewed a new library together and made `reduce` versions of the libraries for themselves.
+Then the eyes of both of them were opened, and they realized the standard library was naked; so they sewed a new library together and made `reduce` versions of the various functions therein for themselves.

 Then the man and his wife heard the sound of the Lord Berners-Lee as he was walking in the garden in the cool of the day, and they hid from the Lord Berners-Lee among the standard libraries of the JavaScript.

 But the Lord Berners-Lee called to the man, “Where are you?”

-He answered, "I heard you in the standard library, and I was afraid because the standard library is naked; so I hid."
+He answered, "I heard you in the standard libraries, and I was afraid because the standard library is naked; so I hid."

 And he said, "Who told you that the standard library was naked?
 Have you eaten from the `reduce` that I commanded you not to eat from?”